TRAVEL RECOMMENDATIONS

 An alternative to Bachgold is the Grayl filter which works in a similar way, but is a bit pricier.
 It comes in a 710ml and a 473ml size.

-In Ayurveda, storing water in copper vessels is considered beneficial for digestion, immunity and for purifying water due to copper's antibacterial properties.
+• In Ayurveda, storing water in copper vessels is considered beneficial for digestion, immunity and for purifying water due to copper's antibacterial properties.
 Copper is also an essential trace mineral and drinking water from copper vessels is said to support keeping the body in balance.
 I also love my copper drinking bottle for aesthetic reasons, I think it is really beautiful.
 I have this one.
 Beware, copper can "bruise" (dent - its a soft metal) easily so treat with care :)

-You can also add small crystals in water to energise it with the properties/frequency of those crystals.
-Shungite has proven to actually cleanse water of toxins; in fact I noticed that a day-old tea in a cup with shungite remained fresh-tasting, while day-old tea in a cup without it had that slightly soapy, off taste of too-old tea.
-Elite shungite such as this one has the strongest cleansing properties.
-If you're interested, I recommend researching it a bit further and trying it. :) You can add the stone to any regular water bottle (that's what I do).
+• In addition, the stone Shungite has been proven to actually cleanse water of toxins; in fact I noticed that a day-old tea in a cup with shungite remained fresh-tasting, while day-old tea in a cup without it had that slightly soapy, off taste of too-old tea.

-CLEAN WATER: CONTAINERS & STORAGE
+BOTTLES & STORAGE

 CONTACT